Tight bounds for private communication over bosonic Gaussian channels based on teleportation simulation with optimal finite resources: Introduction

 More recently, in Ref.~\cite{Tserkis.Dias.Ralph.arxiv.18} all possible resource states able to simulate a given Gaussian channel through teleportation with finite resources were found analytically, and their performance in terms of the entanglement of formation was studied.
-In this work, we adopt this class of states, which can be parametrized in terms of their purity and they are optimized with respect to the REE.
+In this work, we adopt this class of states, which can be parametrized in terms of their {symplectic eigenvalues} and are optimized with respect to the REE.
 Following the tools of Ref.~\cite{Pirandola.et.al.NC.17}, we therefore derive corresponding upper bounds to the secret-key capacity of bosonic Gaussian channels.
 Remarkably, these finite-energy upper bounds can be made as close as possible to the infinite-energy bounds of Ref.~\cite{Pirandola.et.al.NC.17} for all the phase-insensitive Gaussian channels, in particular, thermal-loss channels, pure-loss channels, amplifiers, quantum-limited amplifiers, and additive-noise Gaussian channels.
+Using the same class of states, we extend the results from asymptotic security (infinite number of uses) to finite number of uses, so that we can (approximately) bound the finite-size secret key rates that are achievable by QKD\ protocols in the presence of loss and thermal noise.

 The paper is organized as follows.
-In Sec.~\ref{sec2}, we provide some preliminaries on Gaussian states, Gaussian channels, and the quantification of entanglement via the REE.
+In Sec.~\ref{sec2}, we provide preliminaries on Gaussian states, Gaussian channels, and the quantification of entanglement via the REE.
 In Sec.~\ref{sec3}, we discuss the teleportation simulation of Gaussian channels based on the new class of resource states.
-In Sec.~\ref{sec4} we apply this tool to bound the secret-key capacity of the phase-insensitive Gaussian channel, showing how our finite-energy bounds are able to closely approximate the infinite-energy bounds.
-Sec.~\ref{sec5} is for conclusions.
+In Sec.~\ref{sec4} we apply this tool to bound the secret-key capacity of the phase-insensitive Gaussian channel, showing how our finite-energy bounds are able to closely approximate the infinite-energy PLOB bounds.
+Sec.~\ref{sec5} is for conclusions while Appendices~A and~B present tools and results for finite-size bounds.